Darthan184/Custom-Challenges-SFS1/README.md

 _Step_

 "planetName" : {string value} (default "")
-* The name of the planet where this step is to be accomplished, not used for stepType="Multi"
+* The name of the planet where this step is to be accomplished, not used for stepType="Multi" or "Any"

 "stepType" : {string value} (default "")
 * The type of step.
 Possible values:
-* "Multi" - multiple steps in any order (buggy - SFS seems to forget the progess in some cases)
+* "Multi" - multiple steps in any order (buggy - SFS seems to forget the progress in some cases)
+* "Any" - any one of the specified steps
-* "Any_Landmarks" - a numbe of landmarks in ay order (buggy - SFS seems to forget the progess in some cases)
+* "Any_Landmarks" - a number of landmarks in any order (buggy - SFS seems to forget the progress in some cases)
 * "Downrange" - used if landed a minimum distance from the current(?) launch pad .
 Effect on planets without a current launchpad is unclear.
 * "Height" - used for altitude reached.
 * "Impact" - impact at a minumum velocity, unclear how this works